mcibique/vue-testing-examples/README.md

 ## Using stub services in dev mode

-Local development usually requires working back-end services (API) to be running on developers machine.
-While the API is still under heavy development, usually it's very unstable with lots of bugs (we all produce bugs).
-Front-end developers often use a technique of stubbing API and work with fake implementation instead.
+The local development usually requires a working back-end (API) running on the developer machine to populate data in the front-end.
+One problem to mention is that the API might be under development, leading to an unstable version, with bugs (we all produce bugs) and breaking changes in the data schema.
+Front-end developers often use a technique of stubbing API and work with fake implementation to overcome this situation.
 Just create a simple express server, develop your application against it and once the back-end API is ready, just unplug the stubs.
-Stubs also help to simulate scenarios which are really hard to achieve when using real back-end and DB.
+Stubs also help to simulate scenarios which are really hard to achieve when using a real back-end.

-Instead of building your own express server, webpack offers another nice solution how to create stubs for your services.
-Let's have an `AuthService` which communicates with real back-end API:
+Instead of building your own express server, webpack offers another solution to create stubs for your services.
+As an example, let's build an `AuthService` which communicates with a real back-end:

 ```js
 import axios from 'axios';